Understanding types of mutual funds

 For example, let’s say you’ve decided to build a portfolio of 60% stocks and 40% bonds.
 But a run-up in the stock market pushes the value of your stocks to an allocation of 70% stocks and 30% bonds.
 To rebalance, you would need to either sell a portion of your stocks and reallocate the money to bonds or switch new investments to concentrate more on bonds while reducing how much you are investing in stocks.
 Both methods are ways to help you rebalance your portfolio to the 60 – 40 target.

 One way to make rebalancing easier is to invest in a mutual fund that matches your own asset allocation parameters.
-Asset allocation funds range from aggressive to moderate to conservative and each fund is committed to maintaining an asset mix within a specific range of parameters.
+Each asset allocation fund is committed to maintaining an asset mix within a specific range of parameters.
 Find a fund that matches your asset allocation objectives, and you can let the fund manager do the work of keeping the asset mix on track.

 When considering making changes to your portfolio, a good place to start is to determine your current comfort with investment risk—also known as your risk tolerance.
 Take a few minutes to complete this investment style quiz to help you learn more about what kind of investor you are.